 The elector Frederick had looked forward anxiously to Luther's appearance before the Diet, and with deep emotion he listened to his speech.
 With joy and pride he witnessed the doctor's courage, firmness, and self-possession, and determined to stand more firmly in his defense.
-He contrasted the parties in contest, and saw that the wisdom of popes, kings, and prelates had been brought to nought by the power of truth.
+He contrasted the parties in contest, and saw that the wisdom of popes, kings, and prelates had been brought to naught by the power of truth.
 The papacy had sustained a defeat which would be felt among all nations and in all ages.

-As the legate perceived the effect produced by Luther's speech, he feared, as never before, for the security of the Romish power, and resolved to employ every means at his command to effect the Reformer's overthrow.
+As the legate perceived the effect produced by Luther's speech, he feared, as never before, for the security of the Romish power, and resolved to employ every means at his command to effect the reformer's overthrow.
 With all the eloquence and diplomatic skill for which he was so eminently distinguished, he represented to the youthful emperor the folly and danger of sacrificing, in the cause of an insignificant monk, the friendship and support of the powerful see of Rome.

 His words were not without effect.
 On the day following Luther's answer, Charles caused a message to be presented to the Diet, announcing his determination to carry out the policy of his predecessors to maintain and protect the Catholic religion.
 Since Luther had refused to renounce his errors, the most vigorous measures should be employed against him and the heresies he taught.
-"A single monk, misled by his own folly, has risen against the faith of Christendom.
-To stay such impiety, I will sacrifice my kingdoms, my treasures, my friends, my body, my blood, my soul, and my life.
-I am about to dismiss the Augustine Luther, forbidding him to cause the least disorder among the people; I shall then proceed against him and his adherents as contumacious heretics, by excommunication, by interdict, and by every means calculated to destroy them.
-I call on the members of the states to behave like faithful Christians."-Ibid., b.
-7, ch.
-9. Nevertheless the emperor declared that Luther's safe-conduct must be respected, and that before proceedings against him could be instituted, he must be allowed to reach his home in safety.
+"A single monk, led astray by his own madness, erects himself against the faith of Christendom.
+I will sacrifice my kingdoms, my power, my friends, my treasure, my body and blood, my thoughts, and my life, to stay the further progress of this impiety.
+I am about to dismiss the Augustine Luther, forbidding him to cause the least disturbance among the people.
+I will then take measures against him and his adherents, as open heretics, by excommunication, interdict, and every means necessary to their destruction.
+I call on the members of the States to comport themselves like faithful Christians."
+Nevertheless the emperor declared that Luther's safe-conduct must be respected, and that before proceedings against him could be instituted, he must be allowed to reach his home in safety.

 Two conflicting opinions were now urged by the members of the Diet.
-The emissaries and representatives of the pope again demanded that the Reformer's safe-conduct should be disregarded.
-"The Rhine," they said, "should receive his ashes, as it had received those of John Huss a century ago."-Ibid., b.
-7, ch.
-9. But princes of Germany, though themselves papists and avowed enemies to Luther, protested against such a breach of public faith, as a stain upon the honor of the nation.
-They pointed to the calamities which had followed the death of Huss, and declared that they dared not call down upon Germany, and upon the head of their youthful emperor, a repetition of those terrible evils.
+The emissaries and representatives of the pope again demanded that the reformer's safe-conduct should be disregarded.
+"The Rhine," they said, "should receive his ashes, as it received those of John Huss a century ago."
+But princes of Germany, though themselves papists and avowed enemies to Luther, protested against such a breach of public faith, as a stain upon the honor of the nation.
+They pointed to the calamities which had followed the death of Huss, and declared that they dared not call down upon Germany, and upon the head of their youthful emperor, a repetition of these terrible evils.

-Charles himself, in answer to the base proposal, said: "Though honor and faith should be banished from all the world, they ought to find a refuge in the hearts of princes."-Ibid., b.
-7, ch.
-9. He was still further urged by the most bitter of Luther's papal enemies to deal with the Reformer as Sigismund had dealt with Huss-abandon him to the mercies of the church; but recalling the scene when Huss in public assembly had pointed to his chains and reminded the monarch of his plighted faith, Charles V declared: "I should not like to blush like Sigismund."-Lenfant, vol. 1, p.
-422.
+Charles himself, in answer to the base proposal, said that though faith should be banished from all the earth, it ought to find refuge with princes.
+He was still further urged by the most bitter of Luther's popish enemies to deal with the reformer as Sigismund had dealt with Huss-abandon him to the mercies of the church; but, recalling the scene when Huss in public assembly had pointed to his chains and reminded the monarch of his plighted faith, Charles V. declared, "I would not like to blush like Sigismund."